grncdr/foreign-state/README.md

 ## Motivation

 One thing that can be quite annoying with JavaScript is that objects can only be keyed on strings.
-While this will be mostly addressed by Harmony WeakMaps, this gist shows a method for tracking hidden object state that can be used on all browsers today.†
+While this will be mostly addressed by Harmony WeakMaps, foreign-state is a method for tracking hidden object state that can be used on all browsers today.†

 The basic idea is that the "tracker" object adds a guarded, non-enumerable getter to the